simpledevio/js-training-grounds/src/content/docs/guides/react.md

 export default Counter;
 ```

-After saving, the number on the button should still go up when you click on it.
+After saving, the number on the button should still go up by 1 when you click on it.

 ### Conditional

+Let's learn how to display elements conditionally.

 If you only need an if condition, you can use the `&&` syntax in the return statement.